truj1ll0/mkdocs-help-center/docs/apple-pay-on-embedded-forms.md

 # Add Apple Pay to Embedded Donation Forms

 You need to verify the domain where you plan to use Apple Pay to add it to your embedded donation forms.
+To verify the domain, add the [domain association file](https://stripe.com/files/apple-pay/apple-developer-merchantid-domain-association) to your website's file structure and contact our [Care team](https://support.classy.org/s/contactcare).

 This is a security feature made by Apple to ensure that only authorized merchants process payments.

+## General instructions

-To verify your domain:
+To verify your domain on most website providers:

 1. Download the [domain association file](https://stripe.com/files/apple-pay/apple-developer-merchantid-domain-association)
 2. On your website, host the file at `/.well-known/apple-developer-merchantid-domain-association`